donkeybridge/cotcube-helpers/README.md

 A version of STDIN.gets, that does not wait for pressing 'enter' but instantly returns the content of the keystroke.

-*paired with subpattern it allows an easy build of an inputhandler*
+*Paired with subpattern it allows an easy build of an InputHandler.*

 #### Parallelize